Cable Railing Ideas & Alternatives For Decks

 A cable deck railing is a type of railing system that uses stainless steel cables in place of traditional balusters or pickets.The cables are commonly strung horizontally between the posts and are tensioned.
 However, they can also be run vertically.
 Cable railing is a hybrid of materials, as the cables are installed in frames of wood, aluminum or composite.
 Generally, long cables can run straight through intermediate posts.
 There are also panelized systems that are meant to be fastened to each post rather than going through them, as well as a vertical cable option.

 A cable railing for decks is an alternative to conventional wood, aluminum, or composite railings.
 It can be constructed using conventional supporting posts made of various materials with cable railings attached.

-How to Install Cable Deck Railing Systems
+How To Install DIY Cable Deck Railings

 There are various methods and products for constructing cable railing, from complete guard systems to simple cable and turnbuckle products.
 These manufactured products must be installed according to the manufacturer’s requirements.
 Adhering to the installation instructions will give you as close of an installation as possible to that which was originally tested.
 Guards at the edge of elevated decks have an important job in resisting the force of people leaning or falling into them.
 Manufacturers must either engineer or test their products to prove that they will support building code design loads.